Conflict and consensus-building at the fourth UN World Conference on Women: A study of international nongovernmental cooperation

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Snyder, Anna Christine, "Conflict and consensus-building at the fourth UN World Conference on Women: A study of international nongovernmental cooperation" (1998).
 Social Science - Dissertations.
-Paper 49.
+49.